Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: System Description

 \section{System Description}

 Fig.~\ref{fig:Pipeline} shows an overview of our system during training time.
-First of all, we obtain the pixel-wise semantic segmentation of the RGB dynamic image (SS) and we compute its loss against the ground-truth mask.
-The segmentation of only the dynamic objects within this mask is obtained with the convolutional network DynSS.
-Once we have this mask, we convert the RGB dynamic image to gray scale and we compute the static image, also in gray scale, with the use of a U-Net, which has been trained in an adversarial way (mGAN).
-The loss of this generated image, in addition to the appearance L1 loss, is obtained and back-propagated until the RGB dynamic image, together with the previous computed mask loss.
+First of all, we obtain the pixel-wise semantic segmentation of the RGB dynamic image (SS) and we compute its loss against the ground-truth.
+Then, the segmentation of only the dynamic objects is obtained with the convolutional layer DynSS.
+Once we have this dynamic/static binary mask, we convert the RGB dynamic image to gray scale and compute the static image, also in gray scale, with the use of a U-Net, which has been trained in an adversarial way (mGAN).
+The loss of this generated image, in addition to the appearance $L1$ loss, are back-propagated until the RGB dynamic image, together with the previous computed semantic segmentation loss.
 All the different stages, as well as the ground-truth generation, are described in subsections \ref{subsec:data} to \ref{subsec:dynSS}.